zxcv32/Arm-Unit/README.md

 # Arm Unit
 > Warning: This project is currently in prototype phase

-Standard case specs for low powered devices.
+Universal modular case specs for low powered devices.
 The components can be chained and inserted into a standard server rack.

 | Components                  | Link                     |